1. What is the fee?

 An authorized check of public records to ascertain that you have had no relevant record.

-5. How does someone become a coach - head or assistant?
+5. How does someone become a coach - Head or Assistant?

 6. What must you know about basketball?

-Tallowood Baptist Church's priority, for any grade, is that the coach needs to be someone who wants the children to have a good time and be treated fairly.
+TKB's priority, for any grade, is that the coach needs to be someone who wants the children to have a good time and be treated fairly.
 In terms of basketball knowledge, it depends on the grade level you want to coach.
 The older the grade, the more the coach should know.
 Starting at K or 1st grade, you have to know only the very basics of the game.
 As each grade progresses, the coach should have more knowledge to ensure that basketball learning increases with age.

 They will not be notified unless there is a question or concern, in which case they will be notified privately within a week of submitting their background check authorization.